-HUD has not announced the award allocations for PY2022 by this publication.
-The PY21 award was \$316,233, so staff estimates that PY2022's award will be similar.
-The amount expected for the remainder of the Consolidated Plan (Con Plan) is an estimated level of funding provided for each of the remaining three years.
-The COVID-19 stimulus amount is \$682,259, with roughly \$211,000 available at this time.
-The program income amount is unknown until received, and prior-year resources will be updated when current invoices are processed through June 30, 2022.
+The PY23 award is currently unknown, but it is estimated to be about \$300,000.
+The amount expected for the remainder of the Consolidated Plan (Con Plan) is an estimated level of funding provided for each of the remaining two years.
+The COVID-19 stimulus amount is \$682,259, with the remaining \$297,000 committed to activities for COVID recovery and revitalization.
+There is \$795,675.81 in prior year funds available for new activities in PY23.
+The program income amount is unknown until received.
+Upon receipt, the money is often spent quickly to stay below federal thresholds.